sree-r-one/sree-r-one/README.md

 ## My Background

-I started my career in manufacturing and testing at GLOBALFOUNDRIES, working closely with machine performance and yield optimization.
-Over time, I moved into system integration, DevOps, and eventually embedded C++ development at Continental, where I spent nearly 6 years across several roles.
+I started my career in manufacturing and testing at Globalfoundries, working as a technician, doing graveyard shifts.
+Over time, I moved into testing automotive components like seats, then as my circumstances took me a wild ride.
+Some paths were intentional, most accidental — through project management, machine vision, requirements engineering, AR/VR development for industrial systems, and system integration — before eventually landing in embedded C++ and DevOps.
+Currently I am working as a Software Engineer at Continental Automotive Singapore.

+I have always loved tinkering.
+Be it a toy or my bicycle or my motorcycle.
+I knew I was not the expert, then again, not everyone have to be one.
+But, I believe that the eye for appreciating the work and the craftsmanship in the mundane is something that I love the most.
+Looking around for that awe and wonder took me to the ultimate goldmine of Software Engineering.
+The definitive example of human ingenuity and abstraction, added a dose of chaos for good measure.

+Now, I imagine myself like a Scout Cadet, mastering the skills and adding it to their toolchest, so that they can serve the community and build them tools that can help.
+I believe being swept up by the current of fate of time have accidentally taken me through a thorough journey of how industry works.
+I have learned on my own using blogs and online learning platforms for years.
+I have built countless simple applications, but gaps remained.
+I overhauled my note taking system to accommodate my influx of data.
+Then came age of AI, which supercharged my intake like cold air induction and weirdly I wanted to know more and learn how this system works in its engineered precision.

+That led me here, at this point in time.

 In early 2025, I took a sabbatical to pursue a full-time Master’s in Software Engineering at NUS, with the aim of strengthening my backend, cloud, and architecture skills — and building end-to-end production-grade systems with intention and clarity.

-This profile tracks that transition: from operational support to product-focused software engineering.
+I hope and believe that I can make it, standing shoulder to shoulder with exceptional peers in a worldclass University.
+Tall order for someone like me.
+But then again, all roads has led to this, and I have not come this far only to come this far.

 ## Current Focus